"Apes" hangs on to domestic box office lead

 | LOS ANGELES

-LOS ANGELES Nothing could stop angry apes from tearing through the domestic weekend box office as "Rise of the Planet of the Apes" took the lead with an estimated $27.5 million in U.S. and Canadian ticket sales plus $40.5 million internationally.
+LOS ANGELES Nothing could stop angry apes from tearing through the domestic weekend box office as "Rise of the Planet of the Apes" took the lead with an estimated $27.5 million (16.9 million pounds) in U.S. and Canadian ticket sales plus $40.5 million internationally.

 The U.S. and Canadian audience for "Apes" shrunk 50 percent from its opening weekend.
 The drop was "a fantastic hold" against four new films that grossed a combined $60 million, said Chris Aronson, senior vice president for domestic distribution at 20th Century Fox, which distributed the movie.
 "Apes" brought in a total of $68 million globally for the weekend.